 Choosing the most suitable walking aids for your needs involves many factors, including cognitive function, coordination, physical fitness, upper-body strength and a person's surroundings.

 Using an inappropriate aid for a prolonged period of time can exacerbate mobility issues.
 Therefore, seeking counsel from a qualified healthcare provider should be taken when selecting a product that will improve the user's quality of life.

-Orthopaedic surgeons, physiotherapists and occupational therapists will make three main assessments before recommending a particular aid.
+Orthopedic surgeons, physiotherapists and occupational therapists typically make three main assessments before recommending a particular aid.

 Is the Aid Required for Balance or the Bearing of Weight?

-People with sensory problems or medical afflictions that affect balance often use walking sticks to provide an extra point of contact with the ground for greater peace of mind.
+People with sensory problems or medical afflictions that affect balance may use a cane to provide an extra point of contact with the ground for greater peace of mind.
 This added contact point provides help with balance when it is needed.
 However, the constant bearing of weight may not be a necessity, and that could mean a simple wooden or cane stick may be appropriate.